 These are actually tarns – mountain lakes formed in a cirque by a glacier – and reportedly the first lake is the prettiest.
 It’s also one where you might want to cool off on a hot summer’s day.

 We had one family member who was not interested in going all the way to the second and third lakes.
-Out of respect for leaving her by the first lake to be bitten by flies, we regretfully turned back a kilometre before reaching the second lake at 2410 m of elevation.
+Out of respect for leaving her by the first lake to be bitten by flies, we regretfully turned back a kilometre before reaching the second lake at 2,410 m (7,907 feet) of elevation.
 The hiking after the ascent above the first lake isn’t hard from what we saw – but it is rocky.
 I’d say you need a solid 30 minutes one way to get to the second lake though I might be off by a bit.

-The third lake (elevation 2,460 m) is reportedly dry at times but still a worthy destination, especially in the austere surroundings with Mt.
+The third lake (elevation 2,460 m or 8,071 feet) is reportedly dry at times but still a worthy destination, especially in the austere surroundings with Mt.
 Galatea lording over it.
 We did speak with one group of hikers who said they saw a large number of rams at the third lake.

 Retrace your steps back to Chester Lake and finally to the parking lot.